[Please label written and e-mailed comments about this section with the subject: PROVISIONS.]

 n.
 Any other individual or group health plan, or combination thereof, that provides or pays for the cost of medical care.

 We would include a fourteenth category of health plan in addition to those specifically named in HIPAA, as there are health plans that do not readily fit into the other categories but whose major purpose is providing health benefits.
 The Secretary would determine which of these plans are health plans for purposes of title II of HIPAA.
 This category would include the Medicare Plus Choice plans that will become available as a result of section 1855 of the Act as amended by section 4001 of the Balanced Budget Act of 1997 (Public Law 105-33) to the extent that these health plans do not fall under any other category.

 “Medical care,” which is used in the definition of health plan, would be defined as current section 2791 of the Public Health Service Act defines it: the diagnosis, cure, mitigation, treatment, or prevention of disease, or amounts paid for the purpose of affecting any body structure or function of the body; amounts paid for transportation primarily for and essential to these items; and amounts paid for insurance covering the items and the transportation specified in this definition.

-We would define a “small health plan” as a group health plan with fewer than 50 participants.
+We would define a “small health plan” as a group health plan or individual health plan with fewer than 50 participants.

 The HIPAA does not define a “small health plan” but instead leaves the definition to be determined by the Secretary.
 The Conference Report suggests that the appropriate definition of a “small health plan” is found in current section 2791(a) of the Public Health Service Act, which is a group health plan with fewer than 50 participants.
 We would also define small individual health plans as those with fewer than 50 participants.